thelfer/tfel/docs/web/MassonAffineFormulation.md

 For the tests, we use `mtest`.
 However, note that the strain we impose is in fact a strain rate.
 The idea for us is to keep this strain rate constant and to make vary the parameter $n$ with time.
+We hence set it as a function which varies exponentially with time (this is just a choice).

 Besides, we choose two different values for $\tau_0^r$.
 5 crystals are such that $\tau_0=10 MPa$, and 5 others such that $\tau_0=50 MPa$.